mfrez395/COMP1502-Assignment-1/DesignDoc.md

 * `String homeTown` - `homeTown` is of type String and describes the hometown that the player originates from.
 The home town will be in the format of "Westfield MA".
 * `String weight` - `weight` is of type String and describes the weight of the player.
 The weight is in pounds but does not contain the extention lbs.
 * `String height` - `height` is of type String and describes the height of the player.
 The height is in feet and inches and will be in the format of "5'7"".
+* `int points` - `points` is of type int and describes the number of points accumulated by the player (goals and assists combined).
 * `int goals` - `goals` is of type int and describes the number of goals accumulated by the player.
 * `int assists` - `assists` is of type int and describes the number of assists accumulated by the player.
+* `int ppp` - `ppp` is of type int and describes the number of powerplay points accumulated by the player (ppg and ppa combined).
 * `int ppg` - `ppg` is of type int and describes the number of powerplay goals accumulated by the player.
 * `int ppa` - `ppa` is of type int and describes the number of powerplay assists accumulated by the player.
 * `int shots` - `shots` is of type int and describes the number of shots the player has taken.